atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 5. Radius of Curvature:

-Lane curvature estimated from Lane-line ploynomial fit function, results curvature w.r.t pixels of image.
-I mapped the pixels to real world distances by approximating physical lane in the field of view of the camera.
+Lane curvature estimated from Lane-line ploynomial fit function.
+Curvature calculated is in terms pixels of image, I mapped the pixels to real world distances by approximating physical lane in the field of view of the camera.
 Below are the assumptions for this project.

    - Lane is about 30 meters Long and 3.7 meters wide.

-For vehicle offset calculation from center of lane, I average Lane-line pixel's x-coordinate at the bottom of the image and compared against center of Image, assuming camera is mounted at the center of the vehicle.
+For vehicle offset calculation from center of lane, I average Lane-line pixel's x-coordinate at the bottom of the image and compared against center of Image.
+For this I presume camera is mounted at the center of the vehicle.
 Pixel offset is mapped to realworld distance by above assumptions.

 code for Lane curvature and Vehicle's offset from center of Lane can be found in `cal_curvature()` function in